dgarciasarai/dgarciasarai/README.md

 # Hey, I'm Sarai! 👋

 I really enjoy coding and mainly I do it in React JS now.
-Before, I was in touch with some mobile language as Swift or Java for Android, event a little bit of Kotlin.
+Before, I was in touch with some mobile language as Swift or Java for Android, even a little bit of Kotlin.
 Also, I code some APIs so I was near Java code aswell.

 Nowadays, I work at [Liferay](http://liferay.com/) as a Software Engineer making a great Open Source product.